 Which Celebrities Live In The Cotswolds? (& Where?)

-While not a resident, Steve Jobs’s daughter Eve and Olympian Harry Charles hosted a pre-wedding dinner earlier this year at The Bull in the Cotswolds, with guests including the likes of former US Vice President Kamala Harris.
-Attracting everyone from US Vice President JD Vance on a summer escape to Taylor Swift and her now-fiancé Travis Kelce (who hid out in a £3.3 million Great Tew property during her European leg of the Eras Tour), it seems the Americans have latched on to the bucolic charm Brits have lauded for centuries.
+More and more, the Cotswolds has become somewhat of a celebrity magnet.
+While not an official resident, last year Steve Jobs’s daughter Eve and Olympian Harry Charles hosted a pre-wedding dinner at The Bull in Charlbury, with guests including the likes of former US Vice President Kamala Harris.
+Other US natives known to have been drawn to its bucolic charms include US Vice President JD Vance on a summer escape, as well as Taylor Swift and her now-fiancé Travis Kelce who hid out in a £3.3m Great Tew property during the Eras Tour.

-With so many celebrities swanning in and out of the area, it can be difficult to keep track of the current Cotswolds celeb set.
-Many former residents (Elizabeth Hurley, Laurence Llewelyn‑Bowen and Stella McCartney to name a few) have long abandoned the area and others such as Richard Hammond, Guy Ritchie and Geri Halliwell actually sit just outside the region’s border.
-To stave off confusion, here’s your complete round-up of all the celebs that currently call the Area of Outstanding Natural Beauty home.
+But with so many celebrities swanning in and out of the area, it can be difficult to keep track of the current Cotswolds celeb set.
+Many former residents (Elizabeth Hurley, Laurence Llewelyn‑Bowen and Stella McCartney to name a few) have long abandoned the area and others such as Richard Hammond, Guy Ritchie and Geri Halliwell sit just outside the region’s border.
+To stave off confusion, here’s your complete round-up of all the celebs that currently call this Area of Outstanding Natural Beauty home.

 © BBC